* Archive page for historical reference only. This page is no longer being actively updated *

-Combined registrations for Hyundai Motor Group were 7.4m vehicles in 2018.
+Combined registrations for Hyundai Motor Group were 7.27m vehicles in 2019, but fell back in 2020 to 6.52m.
 Hyundai is the bigger of the two brands, positioned as a "modern premium" brand somewhere between mass-market Ford or Chevrolet and lower end luxury models produced by BMW or Audi.
-Lee Won-hee is CEO.
-Global sales peaked at almost 5.0m vehicles in 2015, but declined sharply over the next two years, before making a modest recovery in 2018 to 4.5m units.
-Hyundai is the clear leader in its domestic market with sales of 721k units, equivalent to almost 37% market share.
-However, China is its biggest market overall at 803k units.
-Hyundai is the #10 selling brand there.
-The US is the brand's third largest territory at 668k units in 2018.
-The Elantra sedan was the company's top-seller at 621.2k registrations, followed by the Tucson SUV at 553.5k.
+Chang "Jay" Jae Joon succeeded Lee Won-Hee as CEO in 2020.
+Global sales peaked at almost 5.0m vehicles in 2015, but declined sharply over the next two years, and have yet to recover lost ground.
+The figure for 2020 was 3.74m sales, a ten-year low.
+Hyundai is the clear leader in its domestic market with sales of 788k units, equivalent to over 41% market share.
+(Kia is the #2 with almost 38% share).
+China, once an even bigger market, has been in steady decline for several years, with sales plunging to 440k units in 2020.
+The US is now Hyundai's second largest market at 622k units.
+The Tucson SUV is Hyundai's best-selling model overall, at 461k units.
+It overtake previous leader the Elantra sedan in 2018.
+That slumped by more than a quarter in 2020 to 315k.
+Other top sellers are the Kona, Creta and Sonata.
 The company also has its own luxury division, Genesis, equivalent to Toyota's Lexus or Nissan's Infiniti, but much smaller in terms of sales.
-Hyundai company revenues were approx $88.0bn in 2018, but profits fell sharply to $1.5bn.
+Hyundai Motor Company revenues were approx $88.2bn (KWon 104.0tn) in 2020, with net profit of approx $1.6bn (KWon 1.9tn).
 Hyundai has been a sponsor of FIFA football tournaments, including the World Cup, since 1999 and was joined by Kia from 2006.
 The partnership currently runs to at least 2022.
 The group also supports UEFA football tournaments in Europe, ICC cricket, FIS ski jumping, PGA golf and, since 2015, the US NFL.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets